Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 Doctors test for pineoblastoma in several ways.

-Factors that affect prognosis include:
+Factors that affect chance of cure include:

 Patients who receive radiation therapy to the pineal gland are at risk for long-term endocrine problems including pituitary gland dysfunction (hypopituitarism).
+Low pituitary function can lead to problems such as delayed growth, fatigue, and fertility problems.
 Ongoing monitoring of hormone levels is important, and patients may need medicines including hormone replacement.